Skinner keeps Canes rolling at home with win over Sabres

 RALEIGH, N.C.
-(AP) -- Jeff Skinner had two goals and an assist, Brock McGinn also scored twice and the Carolina Hurricanes beat the Buffalo Sabres 5-2 on Friday night.
+(AP) -- Giving Jeff Skinner too much open ice can be dangerous, and the Carolina Hurricanes left wing showed the Buffalo Sabres why on Friday night.

+Skinner had two quick goals in transition early in the second period and later added an assist, lifting the Hurricanes to a 5-2 win.

+Skinner's eighth multipoint game of the season, in which Brock McGinn also scored twice, moved Carolina to within three points of the Philadelphia Flyers for the eighth and last playoff spot in the Eastern Conference with two games in hand.

 Carolina swept its three-game series against Buffalo and won its third straight game overall.
 The Hurricanes are 14-4-1 at home, including 13-1-1 in the last 15 games in Raleigh.

-Skinner scored two goals early in the second period, the first one giving him his 300th NHL point.
+Skinner's first goal gave him his 300th NHL point.

 Carolina's Cam Ward stopped 36 shots while playing in his 600th NHL game, all with the Hurricanes.